JTaisey389/reading-notes/README.md

 # Author
 Jason Taisey

-Some verbiage with *very exciting* language in it!

 ## Description
 This website is a collection of the notes and findings for the Code 102 Class.